 IoT is accelerating the world of hyperconnectivity.
 The people are the creators, designers, and engineers of the IoT-connected world but it’s the sensor, actuators, and smart objects that perform the magic interconnecting points.
 For the first time, are bringing together everyone and everything.

 The evolution of the Internet has gone through many stages.
-Its structure has had to adopt the changing needs of its consumers.
-The origins of the Internet that started in 1960’s look entirely different to the map of what we have today.
+Its structure has had to adapt to the changing needs of its consumers.
+The origins of the Internet that started in the 1960s look entirely different from the map of what we have today.
 It is now no longer a luxury but more of a necessity.
-It started with areas such as basic messaging, grew to hold the elasticity and dynamic nature of the cloud, to now a significant technology shift into the world of the Internet of Things (IoT).
+It started with areas such as basic messaging, which grew to hold the elasticity and dynamic nature of the cloud, to now a significant technology shift into the world of the Internet of Things (IoT).
 It’s not about buying and selling computers and connecting them anymore, it’s all about data and analytics and the new solutions gleaned.